 Rehab refers to the therapeutic elements of a stay in treatment, that tackle the underlying psychological components of addiction, and usually occurs after the initial physical detox stage.

-Initial Detox .v.
-Full Rehab Programme In Cadder, Glasgow
+Detox .v.
+Rehab In Cadder, Glasgow

 What's The Right Duration Of Stay, For Alcohol Or Drug Addiction Treatment?